NGYeung/RL-playground/README.md

 Project 1: Q-learning for Hangman.

+	- All files and training notebooks are in the hangman folder.

 	- This repository provided gym environments and agents for both table-based and Deep NN Q-learning.

 	- State: